QuazChick/bedrock-wiki/docs/loot/recipes.md

 }
 ```

 The required `"item"` property functions the same as the string reference format.
 Although an explicit data field is available, the data suffix string format is still supported in the `"item"` property.
 However, unlike the suffix form, `"data"` can accept Molang.
 The Molang here is evaluated once on world load, not per-crafting attempt.
 Variables cannot be used to pass data between properties in a recipe.
 Furthermore, the nature of input items cannot be queried.
-Currently, the only known usable query in the `"data"` property is `q.get_actor_info_id`, used to look up the ID of an entity's spawn egg by its identifier:
+Currently, the only known usable query in the `"data"` property is `q.get_actor_info_id`, used to look up the ID of an entity's spawn egg by its identifier, however this can also be achieved by simply setting the `"item"` to the spawn egg's ID (e.g. `minecraft:chicken_spawn_egg`).

 <CodeHeader>#/minecraft:recipe_shapeless/result</CodeHeader>
 ```json